hivesolutions/colony/README.md

 # [![Colony Framework](res/logo.png)](http://getcolony.com)

 The Colony Framework is an open-source plugin framework specification.
-Implementations of the specification offer a runtime component model, that allows for plugins to be installed, started, stopped, updated, and uninstalled without requiring the application container to be stopped.
-The specification relies heavily on the Inversion of control principle, in order to make it easier for application components to discover and interact with each other.
+Its implementations provide a component model at runtime, enabling plugins to be installed, started, stopped, updated, and uninstalled without having to stop the application container.
+The framework heavily relies on the Inversion of Control principle, making it easier for application components to discover and interact with each other.

-Colony aims to eliminate the complexity typically associated with the creation of modular applications, through a simplified unified model for component development.
-Practical applications can range from modular enterprise software to application mashing.
+Colony's goal is to simplify the process of creating modular applications by offering a unified, simplified model for component development.
+This can have practical applications in a variety of fields, ranging from modular enterprise software to application mashing.

 ## Quick start